 2. Turn a hobby into a paying activity

-If you have a hobby you’re good at and enjoy, chances are someone will pay you for that skill.
-Perhaps you’re an artist, make amazing cakes, or might even have an eye for interior design.
-Twitch, Instagram and TikTok have made new business development more accessible, so if you're social-savvy it's likely you can make a bit of extra cash from doing the things you love.
-Just remember, you should always declare any extra income to HMRC.
+If you have a hobby you’re good at and enjoy, chances are someone could pay you for that skill.
+Perhaps you’re an artist, make delicious cakes, or have an eye for interior design.

 It’s easy to be carried away when you’re doing something you enjoy – but it’s important to look after your wellbeing too.
 Remember to relax and spend time with loved ones – you don’t want to burn out from being busy all the time.